openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 ### Implementation Details/Notes/Constraints

-The ControlPlaneSet controller aims to act similarly to the Kubernetes StatefulSet controller.
+The ControlPlaneMachineSet controller aims to act similarly to the Kubernetes StatefulSet controller.
 It will take the desired configuration, the `ProviderSpec`, and ensure that an appropriate number of Machines exist within the cluster which match this specification.